Duration: 3 years full time

-Screen Narrative: Theory and Practice
+- Critical Theory and Creative Practice

 In this module you will develop an understanding of a variety of narrative strategies and structures in audio-visual media, in particular, film and television.
 You will look at narrative form, structure and cultural context, and examine the principles of narrative screenwriting.
 You will analyse a range of primary and secondary audio-visual and written sources, and create your own short original screenplay, applying relevant formal and presentation conventions.

 There are a number of optional course modules available during your degree studies.
 The following is a selection of optional course modules that are likely to be available.
 Please note that although the College will keep changes to a minimum, new modules may be offered or existing modules may be withdrawn, for example, in response to a change in staff.
 Applicants will be informed if any significant changes need to be made.